19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Human.md

 # Human
 ### Lucky
-Once per dawn, you can reroll any [Check](../../Game%20Procedures/Check.md) you make.
+At the start of each session, you gain a [Reroll Token](../../Game%20Procedures/Dice%20Rolls/Reroll%20Tokens.md).
 Only applies to PCs.
 ### Old Age
 80-100
 ### Ancient Language